ver369/sql_project_netflix/README.md

 ```
 **Objective:** List content that does not have a director.

-### 13. Find How Many Movies Actor 'Ryan Reynolds' Appeared in the Last 10 Years
+### 13. Find How Many Movies Actor Ryan Reynolds Appeared in the Last 10 Years

 ```sql
 SELECT * FROM netflix